merenlab/merenlab.org/data/undatipelagibacter-pangenome-graph/index.md

 And ran IQTREE to calculate the final tree for genomes:

 {:.warning}
 While working on our manuscript, we re-ran the reproducible workflow you are reading many many times.
-And it became clear to us that in some cases the phylogenomics analysis of the *Undatipelagibacter* genomes will yiled ever slightly different trees (most likely as a by product of the maximum likelihood calculations -- when the starting trees chance, the final output after so many iterations also change in tiny amounts).
+And it became clear to us that in some cases the phylogenomics analysis of the *Undatipelagibacter* genomes will yield ever slightly different trees (most likely as a by product of the maximum likelihood calculations -- when the starting trees chance, the final output after so many iterations also change in tiny amounts).
 Slight changes in the initial genome trees will give you slightly different numbers after thousands of permutations in downstream analyses on this page, especially Skp co-selection tests below.
 Please note that none of the trees we came up with changed any of our conclusions or significance scores since the differences were quite minmal.
 Why this note, then?
 Well, this note is here in case you want to have *byte-perfect* reproduction of our results.
 If that is the case, please skip to the [next section](#recovery-and-phylogenetics-of-skp-genes) without running the IQ-TREE analysis below.
 You already have the genome tree that gave us the outputs you have on this page and in our manuscript in your git clone.
 If you continue with the IQ-TREE analysis here nothing will change.
 The following commands will simply overwrite the tree file, and the rest will use your copy rather than the original file.

 ```bash
 iqtree -s 02_RESULTS/UNDATIPELAGIBACTER-PHYLOGENOMICS//UNDATIPELAGIBACTER-ALPHASCGs-AA.fa \